 It takes between 7 and 21 days (most commonly 10-14 days) to develop symptoms after catching the virus (the incubation period).

-Healthy people who have not had chickenpox may also want to avoid catching it.
+Healthy people who have not had chickenpox as a child may also want to avoid catching it.
 So, friends and family who have not had chickenpox may wish avoid you whilst you are infectious.
 However, most adults and many children have already had chickenpox, and so are immune.

-Note: people with chickenpox should not travel by air until the spots have all crusted.
+Note: people with adult chickenpox should not travel by air until the spots have all crusted.